jerry1ye10/YoRPG_TeamMonster/YoRPGv4/README.md

 # This is our most recent version of our YoRPG!

 We are creating an RPG in java.
 To run, go into your terminal and enter javac YoRPG.java.
-Then enter java YoRPG.
+Then enter java YoRPG.This version of YoRPG uses Protagonist, Character, and Monster as abstract superclasses.

 ## Classes